vi/udptap_tunnel/README.md

 source | sink
 ```

 For example, you may want to pre-buffer some content, then start the sink.
-Or you may want to start the sink later.
+Sink may be started later and independently of source.

 ```
 # echo 100000000 >  /proc/sys/net/core/wmem_max